 - Repot your plant every 2-3 years, or when it outgrows its pot.

 Native to South America, the Peperomia obtusifolia is a perennial flowering epiphyte plant species.
-In its natural habitat it grows within high humidity forest areas making use of the nutrients provided from tree debris and the natural tropical environment.
+In its natural habitat, it grows within high-humidity forest areas making use of the nutrients provided by tree debris and the natural tropical environment.

-There are a number of cultivars including the dark green leaved, variegated and the Peperomia obtusifolia ‘Albomarginata’ that displays yellowy gold and green patched leaves.
+There are a number of cultivars, including the dark green leaves, variegated, and the Peperomia obtusifolia ‘Albomarginata’ that displays yellowy gold and green patched leaves.

-Foliage: The primary attraction as an ornamental plant is the foliage and its growth habit is bushy in appearance.
+The primary attraction of an ornamental plant is foliage, and its growth habit is bushy in appearance.
 Glossy pelate leaves with petioles grow close to the main stems that are partly rounded and grow a few centimeters in length.
-Leaves have a fleshy succulent look and feel about them and the thin stems are non woody.
-Most will grow up to 25 – 30 cm in height and must be pinched out at the tips to direct, stop and encourage growth.
+Leaves have a fleshy succulent look and feel about them, and the thin stems are non-woody.
+So, most will grow up to 25 – 30 cm in height and must be pinched out at the tips to direct, stop and encourage growth.

-Flowers: The baby rubber plant can flower that are non-showy.
-White flower spikes with small white flowers may appear from spring-fall that grow 8 cm in height above the leaves, but as mentioned they are non-showy and not the attractive feature of this Peperomia.
+The baby rubber plant can flower that is non-showy.
+White flower spikes with small white flowers may appear from spring-fall that grow 8 cm in height above the leaves, but as mentioned, they are non-showy and not the attractive feature of this Peperomia.